nar1nari/track-presence/README.md

 # Contributing

-We welcome contributions!
+Contributions are welcome!
 Currently, the biggest need is adding support for more music players.

 Steps to add a new player: